calemonte/bam/README.md

 ```
 node bamazonSupervisor.js
 ```
 You can now execute a number of tasks as a "supervisor" of the Bamazon storefront, all of which is reflective of data stored in the MySQL database.
-A number of the columns represented in the "View Product Sales" option joins together data from the two tables in the database, "products" and "departments."
+A number of the columns represented in the "View Product Sales" option join together data from the two tables in the database, "products" and "departments."

 ![Screenshot of the Supervisor interface](/assets/supervisor.png "Screenshot of the Supervisor interface.")

-Making changes here will be reflected in the backend Manager experience, mainly in that it will give managers a new departments to which they can add products.
+Making changes here will be reflected in the backend Manager experience, mainly in that it will give managers new departments to which they can add products.

 ## Technologies Used
 - JavaScript